savonet/liquidsoap/doc/content/harbor_http.md

 ## Get metadata

 You can use harbor to register HTTP services to fecth/set the metadata of a source.
-For instance, using the [JSON export function](json.html) `json.stringify`:

 ```liquidsoap
 meta = ref([])